syndr/ansible-collection-molecule/roles/docker_platform/README.md

 #  WARNING:
 #  - This can cause issues with some containers
 #  - Not required if the container is already built with systemd running as PID 1
-#  - Expects the container to have systemd installed
+#  - Expects the container to have systemd packages present
+#  - Rebuilds the container with a custom entrypoint, provided by 'exec_systemd_path'
 exec_systemd: false

 # Path to the systemd binary in the container
+#  - This is only used if 'exec_systemd' is true
 exec_systemd_path: /usr/lib/systemd/systemd

+# List of commands to run as part of the docker build process to enable systemd
+#  - This is only used if 'exec_systemd' is true
+#  - Each command should be a string
+#  - Commands are run in the order they are defined, using the docker RUN directive
+exec_systemd_build_commands: []

 # Tmpfs mounts to add to the container
 tmpfs: []